mucherino/teaching/GPU/matrix-by-matrix.md

 the number of elements forming the resulting matrix ```C```.
-On GPU, this setup gives us the possibility to reuse the standard algorithm for high performing computations, where the two outer for loops are implicitly "implemented" by the GPU grid topology, so that only the inner for loop will have to be executed by each thread.
-This allows us to reduce the actual algorithm complexity from $n^3$ to $n$.
+On GPU, this setup gives us the possibility to reuse the standard algorithm for high performing computations, where the two outer for loops are implicitly "implemented" by the GPU grid topology.
+Basically, only the inner for loop will have to be executed by each thread, by giving us the possibility to reduce the actual complexity from $n^3$ to $n$.

 The drawing below shows the memory locations that every thread needs to access in order to perform the computations: